Dakota War of 1862: Escape and death of Little Crow

 Little Crow had fled northward on September 24, the morning after the Battle of Wood Lake, vowing never to return to the Minnesota River valley again.
 He and the Mdewakanton who followed him hoped to ally with the western Sioux – including the Yankton, Yanktonai and Lakota – and also hoped to gain support from the British in Canada, but received a mixed response.
 Little Crow was turned away by Chief Standing Buffalo and the Sisseton north of Big Stone Lake, as well as the Yanktons to the southwest along the Missouri River.

 Rebuffed by leaders of other tribes and accompanied by a dwindling number of his own followers, Little Crow eventually returned to Minnesota in late June 1863.
 He was killed on July 3, 1863, near Hutchinson, Minnesota, while gathering raspberries with his teenage son, Wowinape.
 The pair were seen by Nathan Lamson and his son Chauncey, who had been out hunting.
 Lamson and Little Crow exchanged fire, and Little Crow was mortally wounded by a ball in his breast.

 Weeks later, when it was discovered that the body was that of Little Crow, Lamson received a $500 bounty from the state of Minnesota for his scalp.
 In 1879, the Minnesota Historical Society put Little Crow's skeletal remains on display in the Minnesota State Capitol.
 One notable objector to the display was former Lower Sioux Agency surgeon Dr. Asa Daniels, who wrote in 1908 that "Such a spectacle reflects sadly upon the humanity of Christian people."
 Upon the request of Little Crow's grandson, Jesse Wakeman, his remains were removed from display in 1915, and finally returned to the family for burial in 1971 by historical archaeologist Alan Woolworth.
 Wakeman noted on that day that the treatment of Little Crow's remains had "rankled" him and his people more than the way he had been killed.

 Chief Standing Buffalo led his band to the northern plains and Canada, where they wandered for nine years.
 After his death in an encounter with Gros Ventre in Montana, his son took the band into Saskatchewan.
 There they were ultimately given a reserve, where these northern Sisseton have stayed.

 Aftermath

 Trials

-On September 27, 1862, Colonel Henry Hastings Sibley ordered the creation of a military commission to conduct trials of the Dakota.
-One year later, the judge advocate general determined that Sibley did not have the authority to convene trials of the Dakota, due to his level of prejudice, and that his actions had violated Article 65 of the United States Articles of War.
-However, by then the executions had already occurred, and the American Civil War continued to distract the U.S. government.